master-data-warehousing-implementation-for-hedge-fund-success

 Select Appropriate Data Storage Methodologies

-5. Data Lakes: For unstructured data, implementing a data lake alongside the data warehouse is advisable.
+5. Data lakes: For unstructured data, implementing a data lake alongside the data warehouse is advisable.
 This approach allows investment groups to store large volumes of raw data, which can be processed and analyzed as needed.

 By carefully selecting the appropriate storage methodologies, investment groups can ensure that their data repositories are both efficient and capable of meeting their analytical needs.